spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/access-console.md

 - Network access to the Edge host's port where EMC is exposed.
 The default port is 5080.

+- Credentials to log in to the EMC.
+Any OS user can be used to log into EMC.

 ### Instructions

 1. Ensure the Edge host is powered on.